CaliLuke/rusty-mcp/docs/Engineering_guide.md

 ## Code Quality Expectations

 - **Documentation:** `#![deny(missing_docs)]` is active; every public item must carry a Rustdoc comment.
 The doc build (and therefore the hooks) will fail if coverage regresses.
+- **Inline comments:** Annotate non-trivial control flow or heuristics with a brief `// why` comment so future learners understand the rationale.
+Pull requests that introduce logic without commentary are expected to add it during review.
 - **Formatting:** follow `rustfmt` defaults.
 Markdown changes must pass `dprint fmt`.
 - **Linting:** `cargo clippy --all-targets --all-features -D warnings` is enforced.
 - **Tests:** keep unit tests colocated with the code, ensure deterministic behaviour, and favour descriptive names (`behavior_under_condition`).